Commission on Youth Voting and Civic Knowledge

 While the Commission's report is now nearly seven years old, its recommendations remain relevant and they continue to inform CIRCLE's research and advocacy to this day.
 In fact, much of our subsequent and ongoing work on broadening youth voting, on equitable K-12 civic learning, and on youth in media for democracy builds on the Commission's work.

-For the full set of data, analyses, and recommendations, and for additional information on the Commission members and supporting organization, see the full report.
+For the complete analyses, and recommendations, and for additional information on the Commission members and supporting organizations, see the full report.
+You can also access the full dataset from this research here.